 Eliminating acne from your back may not be as straightforward as targeting your face — simply because it can be really darn hard to see what you’re doing back there — but it’s definitely not impossible.

-There are several different ways to address back acne, ranging from at-home solutions to prescription treatments.
+There are several different ways to address back acne, ranging from at-home solutions to medical treatments.
 And, the best part is, you won’t be required to bend your body into all sorts of funky shapes trying to reach a pesky pimple in the centre of your back.

 Use an exfoliating cleanser